 I did that technique twice.
 Painted, waited a couple of minutes, then wiped off the excess.
 This worked to cover the bricklike pattern of the vessel.

-The way I did this was by first pouring a small amount of the copper paint onto a paper towel, dipping the top of a straight-edged chip brush into the paint, tapping most of the paint off before sweeping my paintbrush over the vase.
+The way I did this was by first pouring a small amount of the copper paint onto a paper towel, dipping the top of a straight-edged chip brush into the paint, and tapping most of the paint off before sweeping my paintbrush over the vase.

 This technique is called dry brushing and will let the different tones of the vase show through.